 We are doing this to set us on a course of positive action aligned with our purpose, size and within the context of our NGO and sector.

 Sustainability means meeting our own needs without compromising the ability of future generations to meet their own needs.
 Our role is to assess the context of our operations and reach and determine which areas of sustainability we can make an impact.

 Actions we have taken so far in 2022-2023:

 - Conference: We gave the 17 UN Sustainable Development Goals (SDGs) a platform at our Hospice New Zealand Palliative Care Conference in November 2022.
 We invited Beed and Proceed to weave creativity and inspire action towards the goals.
 Bridget from Bead and Proceed delivered a key-note on the SDGs to the 300+ attendees, which provided context and understanding of the framework.
 Most importantly, she illustrated different ways to report on the goals and targets.

 - SDG Alignment: We carried out 4 workshops as a team to identify which SDGs align to Hospice New Zealand’s operations and where we think we will be able to have the biggest impact now and into the future.
 We identified 6 SDGs (above) and captured the actions we have taken so far, where we want to be in 3 years’ time and the actions we can take to get there.

 - Impact Framework: We developed a new IMPACT Framework which captures both ‘What we do’ and ‘How we deliver’.
-Using the Framework, we can now capture the actions that we (both as individuals and as a collective) agree to take to make an impact against the targets of the SDGs.
+Using the Framework, we can now capture the actions that we (both as individuals and as a collective at Hospice New Zealand) agree to take to make an impact against the targets of the SDGs.